mvolkmann/blog/src/htmx.md

 ### Custom Events

-Any endpoint can trigger a custom event by setting the HTTP response header `hx-trigger` to the event name.
+Any endpoint can trigger a custom event by setting the HTTP response header `HX-Trigger` to the event name.
 When an HTML element receives the event, it can trigger another HTTP request to swap in new content.